smartadserver/smart-gdpr-cmp-ios/README.md

 ## License

+### Code source licensing

 This software is distributed under the _Creative Commons Legal Code, Attribution 3.0 Unported_ license.

 Check the [LICENSE file](LICENSE) for more details.

+### Reusing SmartCMP ID

+The CMP ID _'33'_ used for consent string encoding is the CMP ID of _Smart AdServer_.

+You can use this CMP ID as long as you don't alter the source code of _SmartCMP_.
+If you do modify the source code, **YOU MUST REGISTER YOUR FORK AS A NEW CMP and change the CMP ID** in ```CMPConstants.CMPInfos.ID```.
+You can register your fork CMP and obtain your own ID here: https://register.consensu.org/CMP